Marjorie Michel: Political career

 She has a background in social and organizational psychology.
 She holds a master's degree in Social and Organizational Psychology from the University of Louvain in Belgium.
 Michel is a former student of the Sainte Rose de Lima Institution in Haiti.
 Michel has been active in politics since the early 2000s.

 She was Director of Parliamentary Affairs for Employment and Social Development Canada and former political attaché to Canadian MP Emmanuel Dubourg, whom she later married.
 She was General Coordinator of the Annual General Assembly of the Organization of American States (OAS) in 1995, a position for which she received a distinction from the government of the United States of America.
 In 2009, she was appointed the head of the Ministry on the Status and Rights of Women (MCFDF).

 Michel served as Chief of Staff to the Minister of Families, Children and Social Development and President of the Treasury Board in the Liberal government.
 During the 2019 and 2021 campaigns, she served as the Director of Campaign Operations in Quebec for the Liberal Party.
 She also served as the Quebec campaign co-chair in the 2021 Canadian federal election.

 Michel became Deputy Chief of Staff in the office of Justin Trudeau in 2021 becoming the first black person to hold the position.
 In October 2024, she was appointed the new deputy national campaign director.
 She left the role weeks later.

 She was named the Liberal Party candidate for Papineau and was elected in the 2025 Canadian federal election to replace Justin Trudeau.

 Personal life

 Michel is of Haitian descent.
-She is the daughter of Victoire Marie-Rose Sterlin and former Prime Minister of Haiti Smarck Michel, and is married to former Bourassa MP Emmanuel Dubourg.
+She is the daughter of Victoire Marie-Rose Sterlin and former Prime Minister of Haiti Smarck Michel, and was married to former Bourassa MP Emmanuel Dubourg.